 Inheritances and Preservation of ODSP Benefits

 Are you concerned about losing your ODSP benefits due to an inheritance?
-Our firm has been working with ODSP cases for over 40 years and we're experts in protecting assets and fixed income of people on disability benefits.
+Our firm has been assisting clients for over 40 years and we're experts in protecting assets, ODSP income and RGI housing.

 The rules about income and assets apply to you and to each family member that ODSP considers to be part of your benefit unit.

-To qualify for ODSP income support you cannot have income above a certain level.
-The level depends on your family size and housing costs.
-You also cannot have assets worth more than a certain amount, and this amount again depends on your family size.
-Some examples of income are CPP Disability Benefits, Structured Settlements and Long Term Disability Benefits.
-Some examples of assets would be RRSPs, a cottage, bank accounts and other valuable property.
-To qualify for ODSP income support as a single person, you cannot have more than $40,000 in monetary assets.
+To qualify for ODSP income support you cannot have income or assets above a certain level.
+To qualify for ODSP income support as a single person, you cannot have more than $40,000 in liquid assets.
 Our office can assist with exempting assets above this limit.

-This is just a brief synopsis of how an Inheritance might affect someone in receipt of ODSP benefits.
-There are many other ways that an Inheritance could be handled to ensure that someone on ODSP would be allowed to keep an inheritance.
-It is very important that each individual family be assessed to determine what the best choice for their family dynamic would be to protect inherited funds.
+There are various ways that an inheritance could be handled to ensure that someone on ODSP would be allowed to keep an inheritance.
+It is very important that each individual be assessed to determine what the best choice for them would be to protect inherited funds.
+It is equally important to safely invest exempted funds and plan for the present and future needs of people with disabilities and special needs.

 START NOW